tidepool-org/development/cmd/README.md

 ### Regenerate Helm Client Certs

 If you are managing multiple Kubernetes clusters with a TLS-enabled `tiller`, you must switch between TLS certificates.
-You may use this command to change to or regenerate the TLS certificates in you `~/.helm` directory:
+You may use this command to change to or regenerate the TLS certificates in your `~/.helm` directory:

 ```bash
 tpctl regenerate_cert